 Conversational design is the first step in building a conversational agent.
 Just the way blueprints and wireframes help in developing web and mobile applications, it is essential to design conversations before initiating any technical implementation.
 Conversation design is the process to identify possible scenarios where a VA interacts with humans and models appropriate VA responses keeping in mind human emotion and persuasion.

-Three mistakes, as identified by Hans, are as follows:
+Three mistakes in Conversation Design, as identified by Hans, are as follows:

 - Start with technology